mohamed-180/gtranslate/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of gtranslate is to ...
+The goal of `gtranslate` is to translate between different languages without any google api authentication which is painfull and you must pay for, `gtranslate` is free and lightweight.

+`gtranslate` is inspired by [`deep-translator`](https://github.com/nidhaloff/deep-translator) package.

 ## Installation